galaxyproject/gxadmin/docs/README.meta.md

 **NAME**

-meta influx-post -  Post contents of file (in influx line protocol) to influx
+meta influx-post -  (NEW) Post contents of file (in influx line protocol) to influx

 **SYNOPSIS**